Dominique Youfeigane

-Dominique Youfeigane (born 7 February 2000) is a French professional footballer who plays as a goalkeeper for Ligue 2 club En Avant Guingamp.
+Dominique Junior Youfeigane (born 7 February 2000) is a professional footballer who plays as a goalkeeper for Gibraltar Football League side Manchester 62.
+Born in France, he plays for the Central African Republic national team.

 Club career

 Youfeigane is a youth academy graduate of Guingamp.
 He made his senior debut for the club on 13 November 2021 in 8–0 cup win against sixth division side US Liffré.
 He made his professional debut a week later on 20 November in a 2–0 league defeat against Pau.

+On 20 July 2023, Youfeigane joined Lorient on a one-year deal.
+Following his release the next summer, he joined Gibraltar Football League club Manchester 62 on 19 August 2024.

 International career

 Born in France, Youfeigane is of Central African Republic descent.
 He is a former French youth national team player.
 He has appeared in friendlies for under-18 and under-19 national teams.